SpinnerX/6502-EmulatorRenderer/README.md

     1.1.
 Learn OpenGL such as textures, shaders, VertexBuffers, etc.
     1.2.
 Applying different rendering techniques and algorithms for efficiency in rendering graphics (quadtrees, etc.)
+    1.3.
+Looking into getting better at developing with OpenGL's renderering pipelines.
+Such as \
+         performing rendering operations.
+And requirements that rendering operations are needed \
+         in OpenGL.

 # 2. Widgets, Interface, Graphics Development
     2.1.
 Creating widgets